Jump to:

 Laboratory studies

 Electromyogram and nerve conduction testing may be done to delineate mononeuropathies or plexopathies, but they are not absolutely necessary.
 A glucose tolerance test is done to assess for gestational diabetes.
+If there is concern for a functional hormonal tumor, additional endocrinologic laboratory studies can be performed.

 Imaging